Schengen Countries

 - United Kingdom โ Left the EU and was never part of Schengen.
 Has the UK ETA system

-- Cyprus โ EU member but doesn't fully implement Schengen (explained above)
+- Cyprus โ EU member but does not fully implement Schengen (explained above)

 Schengen Countries FAQs